-Union leaders Bill Hayward, Charles Moyer and George Pettibone are taken into custody by Idaho authorities and the Pinkerton Detective Agency.
+Union leaders Bill Haywood, Charles Moyer and George Pettibone are taken into custody by Idaho authorities and the Pinkerton Detective Agency.
 They are put on a special train in Denver, Colorado, following a secret, direct route to Idaho because the officials had no legal right to arrest the three union executives in Colorado.
-The Industrial Workers of the World (IWW), of which Hayward was president, tried in vain to stop the unofficial arrests.
+The Industrial Workers of the World (IWW), of which Haywood was president, tried in vain to stop the unofficial arrests.

 Idaho had resorted to this gambit in an attempt to bring the union leaders to justice for the assassination of former governor Frank Steunenberg.
 On December 30, 1905, a powerful bomb affixed to Steunenberg’s front gate exploded and killed him as he was returning to his home in Caldwell, Idaho.
 The former governor was a target for union miners after his role in breaking a strike in Coeur d’Alene years earlier.

 In order to solve the crime, Idaho called in the Pinkerton Agency and the country’s most famous private detective, James McParland.
 He was the man responsible for bringing down the Molly McGuires, a secret Irish society from Pennsylvania’s mining district.
 All men visiting Caldwell were detained and questioned after the bombing, and police began to focus on a man named Tom Hogan.

 Through a combination of trickery and intimidation, McParland got Hogan to admit that his name was really Harry Orchard and that he had been hired by the Western Federation of Miners.
 Orchard implicated Bill Haywood, Charles Moyer, the president of the Western Federation of Miners, and others in the plot to kill Steunenberg.
 However, these men were in Colorado, where local authorities were friendly to the unions and would not extradite them based on the confession of a murderer.